VoteRiders: Voter information and resources

-Overview and Mission
+Overview and mission

 VoteRiders was founded in 2012 by Kathleen Unger, an election integrity specialist, and is headquartered in Santa Monica, California.

-A 501(c)(3) national tax-exempt organization, VoteRiders has been featured extensively in local, national and international media in connection with voter ID issues.
-VoteRiders' President Kathleen Unger has been asked to speak on voter ID issues at colleges and universities such as Pepperdine University, Occidental College, Stanford University, and Columbia University.
-Unger has also participated as an expert/panelist at such events as the Carter Center Baker Institute webinar on Voter Registration and Voter ID.

 To promote the cause of ballot access nationwide, VoteRiders has broadened its website to be a comprehensive portal for state-by-state information about voter ID requirements and has developed printable wallet cards that highlight the IDs specified in each state's voter ID law in English and Spanish, which are available on its website.
 They also established a toll free helpline that citizens can call or text for voter ID information and assistance.

 The non-profit's voter outreach includes holding Voter ID Clinics, which provide direct aid to local communities to assist citizens in obtaining critical documents like birth certificates and proof of citizenship.
 The VoteRiders volunteer team participates in outreach such as research, training, tabling, phone- and text-banking as well as letter-writing.
 VoteRiders partners with national organizations such as the Election Protection Coalition and Rock the Vote as well as state and local organizations.

-Voteriders received the Guidestar Platinum Seal of Transparency in 2021, its highest level of transparency.